 So, I’m going to tell it to you straight up: if you want to be happier and more joyful, then baby, you need to create a gratitude practice of some sort.

-Yes, I believe that meditation is good for you.
-Yes, I believe that everyone can go deeper into who they are really meant to be by keeping a journal.
+There’s proof abound that meditation is good for you.
+And I believe that everyone can go deeper into who they are really meant to be by keeping a journal.
 Yes, I believe that each of us has both ability and capacity to live life to the utmost of what we deserve on this earth.
-I know that sometimes, we need to dive a little deeper into ourselves to unlock the magic.
+And I know that sometimes, we need to dive a little deeper into ourselves to unlock the magic.

 Begin first with only five minutes a day on gratitude.